SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Experimental Protocol

 \subsection{Implementation Details}

 All experiments are implemented in Python using standard scientific computing libraries.
-Hyperparameters for the SOM are fixed across all experiments and are not tuned using sensitive attribute labels: $\sigma = 0.7$, learning rate $= 0.75$, with lattice dimension $K = 5 \cdot N^{0.54}$, where $N$ is the number of inputs.
-A selection criteria implemented here for determining questions to be used was that the data does not contain missing values.
-This design ensures that reported correlations reflect emergent structure rather than supervised optimization.
-Since all of SOM, t-SNE, and UMAP involve stochastic initialization, all reported results are averaged over five independent runs; standard deviations were below 0.03 for all Spearman correlations, indicating stable results.
+SOM hyperparameters are fixed across all experiments and not tuned using sensitive attribute labels: $\sigma = 0.7$, learning rate $= 0.75$, with lattice dimension $K = 5 \cdot N^{0.54}$.
+A question is retained only if it has no missing values.
+Since SOM, t-SNE, and UMAP all involve stochastic initialization, reported results are averaged over five independent runs; standard deviations were below 0.03 for all Spearman correlations.
+SOM hyperparameters are fixed across all experiments and not tuned using sensitive labels: $\sigma = 0.7$, learning rate $= 0.75$, $K = 5 \cdot N^{0.54}$.
+Questions with any missing values are dropped.
+SOM, t-SNE, and UMAP results are averaged over five runs; $\sigma$ below $0.03$ for all Spearman correlations.